How To: Litha Black Raspberry Jam

 Of note—I do not strain my jam but keep all the seeds.
 They add volume to the jam (making it last longer), and they're loaded with antioxidants, essential fatty acids, and other great stuff.
 If you have diverticulosis/itis or complicated dental work, you may want to strain out the seeds with cheesecloth before canning the jam.

-If jam’s not your thing, try my black raspberry pie recipe from last Litha.
+And if jam’s not your thing, try my black raspberry pie recipe.

 Black Raspberry Jam